-We are developing injectable and 3D bioprinted breast implants for regeneration of breast tissue, aimed to overcome these challenges and provide a revolutionary alternative to the current practices.
+We are developing 3D bioprinted breast implants and injectable breast implants for regeneration of breast tissue, aimed to overcome these challenges and provide a revolutionary alternative to the current practices.

 3D Bioprinted breast implants

 The implants in development will be bioprinted and loaded with compositions that are based on rhCollagen, autologous fat cells and ECM components.
 These implants are intended to promote tissue regeneration and degrade in synchronization with the development of a natural breast tissue.